Peterl33/General/README.md

 	Factors and Caching
-		For simplicity, I have included a model and a spec only. comments are included in the model in factor.rb.
+		For simplicity, I have included a model and a spec only. additional comments are included in the model.

 - Peter